Updated for 2019!

 Drawbacks of This Range

-I love, love, love this Bosch induction stove, and if I were in the market for a 30-inch range, this would be my number one pick.
+We love, love, love this Bosch induction stove, and if in the market for a 30-inch range, this would be our number one pick.
 But no stove is perfect, and neither is this one.
-Here are a few of the things I don't like about this range:
+Here are a few of the things we don't like about this range:

 - The oven controls are on the front of the stove.
 The panel is angled, but it's still fairly vertical.
 This makes them hard to see close up (although easy to see from across the kitchen).